-The park is the venue to 2 major events run by Broxtowe's Leisure Management Company (Liberty Leisure).
+The park is the venue to 2 major events run by Broxtowe's Leisure Management Company (L Leisure).
 These are the 5k and 1k runs.
 The runs are all off road and take place on pavements, grass and gravel pathways around the park.
 The children's 1k fun run is for children of 8 years and over.
 The 5k event is a great introduction to running for those people who have been tempted but 10k and a half marathon seem too long as an initial event.

-The events have been a success every year since their introduction in 2009.
-In 2014, despite the wet weather, over 350 people participated with runners as young as 5 and as old as 70 enjoying the undulating course around the park.
+The events have been a success every year since their introduction in 2009 with over 350 people participating each time including runners as young as 5 and as old as 70 enjoying the undulating course around the park.

-The Broxtowe Leisure Team use the park for various activities, always looking for something new to try.
+The L Team use the park for various activities, always looking for something new to try.
 The park was the venue for the first Scootering event in the Borough.
 This is a cross between orienteering and scooting.
 This proved to be extremely popular.
 See flyer in Appendix 19.